slyman1234/laravel-quickbooksdestop/README.md

 Follow the the below application to use the package in your project .

- # 1. ADDING A NEW CUSTOMER
+ # 1. ADDING A NEW INVENTORY

- In other to add a new customer to quickbooks using this package your controller will look like below:
+ In other to add a new inventory to quickbooks using this package your example controller will look like below: